Types of Questions

 Voice Captured Questions

-Record peoples’ answers in their own voices via telephone, laptop or PDA.
+Record peoples’ answers in their own voices via telephone, laptop or mobile.
 Play the answers back for coding and for presentations which show the characteristics of the people making each comment.